 Do you love to mask, but hate to terrify your spouse/partner/children/roommate?
 A solo hotel stay is the perfect time to indulge in this often-skipped skin-care step.
 Definitely go the sheet-mask route here.
-Sheet masks are almost always individually packaged for one-time use -- so no potential goop-fest in your weekender bag.
-Plus, they're loaded with super-concentrated moisturizing ingredients, like aloe, hyaluronic acid, and collagen.
-We love the 11 adorable (and effective!) options in TONYMOLY I'm Real Sheet Mask Pack ($10 for the 11-mask set).
+Sheet masks are almost always individually packaged for one-time use — so no potential goop-fest in your weekender bag.
+Plus, they’re loaded with super-concentrated moisturizing ingredients, like aloe, hyaluronic acid, and collagen.
+We love the 5 adorable (and effective!) options in TONYMOLY I’m Real Sheet Mask Pack ($8 for the 5-mask set).

-Your mask-packing duties aren't over just yet.
+Your mask-packing duties aren’t over just yet.
 Toss an eye mask into your bag, too.
-If you're lucky, your hotel room will have blackout blinds, but a little light pressure over your eyes can help alleviate the optic nerve better than drawn curtains, even the blackout kinds.
+If you’re lucky, your hotel room will have blackout blinds, but a little light pressure over your eyes can help alleviate the optic nerve better than drawn curtains, even the blackout kinds.
 Besides, some eye masks can (allegedly) do more than just blocking out the light.
-For example, Binchotan's Charcoal Eye Mask ($26) promises to detox your skin and temper headaches.
+For example, Binchotan’s Charcoal Eye Mask ($26) promises to detox your skin and temper headaches.
 We can’t guarantee it lives up to all its lofty, activated-charcoal claims, but when it comes to its primary function — blocking brightness — it gets the job done.
-If the thought of an charcoal-powder-infused eye mask elicits an eye roll, then Aromatherapy Associate's Relax Eye Mask ($80) is a great choice.
-For one thing, it's huge, so not a peep is light is getting past it.
-The silk-and-velvet mask is filled with relaxing lavender, and features a drawstring closure -- a nice alternative to the elastic bands, which can cause headaches.
+If the thought of an charcoal-powder-infused eye mask elicits an eye roll, then Illuminage Sleeping Mask and Pillowcase Set ($95) is a great choice.
+For one thing, it’s huge, so not a peep is light is getting past it.
+The copper-infused mask is designed to promote relaxation, relieve stress, and soothe signs of aging around the eyes and brow.

 A hotel room with a fireplace is really something special.
 So special, in fact, it might be requested and booked up months in advance.
-A travel candle certainly can’t...hold a candle...to a crackling wood-burning fire, but it can deliver instant coziness.
+A travel candle certainly can’t…hold a candle…to a crackling wood-burning fire, but it can deliver instant coziness.
 Some hotels don’t allow candles for safety purposes, so it is best to check first.
-If you're good to go, then check out Tokyo Milk's four-ounce candles ($12–$16), which are packaged in travel-ready tin cans with twist-off tops.
+If you’re good to go, then check out Aspen Bay’s 9 ounce Travel Candles ($12–$16), which are packaged in travel-ready tin cans with twist-off tops.

 If your hotel of staycation choice permits travel candles, then you can skip this step.
-If not, a fragrance spray, like LAFCO Home Fragrance Mist ($40), is a nice, no-flame alternative.
+If not, a fragrance spray, like Thymes Eucalyptus Home Fragrance Mist ($50), is a nice, no-flame alternative with a soothing eucalyptus scent.
+Blissful.

-We know we don't have to tell you to pack cute, cozy PJs.
-But since we're on the topic, might we suggest Honeydew Intimate's two-piece pajama set ($20)?
-The tee-shirt/drawstring pants combo is so comfy you'll think you're naked -- but you'll be able to open the door for room service without scrambling for a cover-up.
-Those who want to get all thematic will dig the brand's Beachin' Knit Lounge Tank ($26), a super-soft cotton number imprinted with the word "weekend."
+We know we don’t have to tell you to pack cute, cozy PJs for a hotel staycation.
+But since we’re on the topic, might we suggest Honeydew Intimate’s two-piece pajama set ($48)?
+The tee-shirt/drawstring pants combo is so comfy you’ll think you’re naked — but you’ll be able to open the door for room service without scrambling for a cover-up.
+Those who want to get all thematic will dig the brand’s Intimates Lounge Tank ($22), a super-soft cotton sleeveless sleep shirt.

-It's not a staycation until you get your soak on.
-Aura Cacia Aromatherapy Mineral Bath in Relaxing Lavender ($7 for 3 packets) will turn your tub time into a spa-level experience.
-If your room has a walk-in shower in lieu of a tub, then sprinkle a few drops of an essential oil, like Radha Beauty's Lavender Essential Oil ($14), onto a hand towel or wash cloth, then place the towel somewhere on the edge of the shower, where it won't be directly hit by the shower's stream.
+It’s not a staycation until you get your soak on.
+Dresdner Sparkling Bath Essence is made with a variety of relaxing German-made bath minerals ($10 for 4 packets) will turn your hotel staycation tub time into a spa-level experience.
+If your room has a walk-in shower in lieu of a tub, then sprinkle a few drops of an essential oil, like Radha Beauty’s Lavender Essential Oil ($14), onto a hand towel or wash cloth, then place the towel somewhere on the edge of the shower, where it won’t be directly hit by the shower’s stream.
+Breathe deep, and relax.

 Oyster.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to .